onkarhanchate14/Register-API-using-FLASK/README.md

 ## GET method to get all registered users

-## search for a specific user y Email-id
+## search for a specific user by Email-id

+###prerequisites :
+- Postman
+- postgreSQL
+- Flask, uuid libraries installed

+###Usage->
+1. Start the postgreSQL server
+2. Run the code
+3. Test the code using Postman